 Asian Pottery and Porcelain

-When you find a piece of Asian porcelain or potteryk you must always remember that the writing in the mark does not always indicate the maker or age; instead you may have a later exact copy.
-Chinese and Japanese ceramics represent a difference in artistic practice between the modern Western ceramicist and the Asian ceramicist regarding imitation.
+When you find a piece of Asian porcelain or pottery, you must always remember that the writing in the mark does not always indicate the maker or age; you may have a later exact copy.
+Chinese and Japanese ceramics show a difference in artistic practice between the modern Western ceramicist and the Asian ceramicist regarding imitation.
 If an Asian artist considered a design, glaze, or shape beautiful, he or she often copied it, line for line, even to the mark.
 This was an accepted practice and not a type of faking.

 Rose palette porcelains made in China and known to collectors today as Famille Rose became popular for export by the 1750s.
 This 17 1/2-inch-tall vase has panels picturing figures, birds, and butterflies.
 It was made in the late nineteenth century.